-Working at Yelp, bouldering (on v5's now), taking care of Oliver, volunteering, occasionally reading, working on vimap, sometimes socializing (I know, what?!?).
+Working at Yelp, bouldering (on v6's now), taking care of Oliver, volunteering, occasionally reading, taking a coursera course on voting, taking short motorcycle trips, watching anime, sometimes socializing (I know, what?!?).

-I have decent scripting, design, and communication skills.
-I am usually capable of both hacking and writing production-grade code.
-Most of my experience is with mid-layer server software, but I am generally competent in Linux environments and have written a bit of frontend code (d3/Angular + REST — it's surprisingly nice) for internal sites.
+I have scripting, design, and communication skills.
+I am capable of both hacking and writing production-grade code.
+Most of my experience is with mid-layer server software, but I am generally competent in Linux environments, and have written a bit of frontend code (d3, Angular, REST, selenium) for internal sites.

 I have a lot of interest in research, but haven't produced anything groundbreaking yet.
 Possibly related, I'm somewhat transitioning from programming languages work I did in my undergraduate years (as a research assistant), to machine learning (I'm particularly interested in neural nets and NLP).
 Here's my cv, but it doesn't usually get updated that often.